HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

        :-------------------------------------------:
 ```

+Implementations may not utilize the full 32-bit segment ID space.
+For example, a CPU could only implement a 16-bit segement Id, allowing for 65636 segments.
+Segments should be considered as address ranges from which an operatings system allocates virtual memory space for code and data objects.

 ### Address Translation

 VCPU-32 defines three types of addresses.
 At the programmer's level there is the **logical address**.
 The logical address is a 32-bit word, which contains a 2-bit segment register selector and a 30-bit offset.
 During data access with a logical address the segment selector selects from the segment register set SR4 to SR7 and forms together with the remaining 30-bit offset a virtual address.
 Since the upper two bits are inherently fixed, the address range in the particular segment is one of four possible 30-bit quadrants.
 For example, when the upper two bits are zero, the first quadrant 0x00000000 to 0x3FFFFFFF is addressable.
 When the upper two bits are 0x2, the reachable address range is 0x80000000 to 0xBFFFFFF.
 When the segment registers SR4 to SR7 would point to the same segment, the entire address range is reachable via a logical address.
 It is however more likely that these registers point to different segments though.